 16. If the appointed referee does not turn up, a person to referee the match MUST be agreed upon. (see Rule 23 (B))

-17. The 2018-2019 season will commence for Premier Division teams on Saturday 10 August 2019 and for teams in other Divisions on 24 August 2019, and will end on 30 May 2020 with the exception of the Premier Division which must finish, by order of the Football Association must finish by 11 May 2019
+18. The 2019-2020 season will commence for Premier Division teams on Saturday 10 August 2019 and for teams in other Divisions on 24 August 2019, and will end on 30 May 2020 with the exception of the Premier Division which must on an earlier date to be advised by the Football Association, finish by 09 May 2020

 20. Players called to appear before the Management Committee, who are unable to attend, may be represented by their Club, or their case may be heard in their absence.